BoyBaykiller/IDKEngine/Readme.md

 }
 ```

-With that, we can fetch the the missing `rightCost` and compute the total cost during the left-right sweep:
+With that, we can fetch the missing `rightCost` and compute the total cost during the left-right sweep:
 ```cs
 // Compute split cost
 float leftCost = leftBoxAccum.Area() * leftCounter;